Yuraa22/BookViewer/README.md

 #Read me
 This is a web application written in Kotlin with Spring Boot.
 It was made as a practice for using different technologies.
-Data persists in Postgresql database and this should be configured properly.
+Data persists in PostgreSQL database and this should be configured properly.

+#Prerequisites
+- Installed Java
+- Installed Docker and started service
+- Installed PostgreSQL and started service

 ##Set connection properties
 Under bookViewer\src\main\resources